UPPMAX/UPPMAX-documentation/docs/cluster_guides/transfer_rackham.md

 --------------------------------------------------------------|---------------------------------------------
-[Using a graphical program](#using-a-graphical-program)       |Graphical interface, intuitive, for small amounts of data only [Using SCP](#using-SCP)                                       |Terminal, easy to learn, can be used in scripts [Using SFTP](#using-SFTP)                                     |Terminal, easy to learn
+[Using a graphical program](#using-a-graphical-program)       |Graphical interface, intuitive, for small amounts of data only [Using SCP](#using-SCP)                                       |Terminal, easy to learn, can be used in scripts [Using SFTP](#using-SFTP)                                     |Terminal, easy to learn, secure

-Each of these methods is discussed in detail below.
+Each of these methods is discussed below.

 ## Using a graphical program